 The issue of health inequalities has been present on the Dutch political agenda since the end of the 1980s thanks to the construction of two investigative commissions initiated by the Ministry of Health as a part of the Program Committee on Socioeconomic Health Differences.
 Since then, the issue of health inequalities has been integrated into the overall health strategy.
+Policies seeking to reduce socioeconomic inequalities in health at individual and population level have been well developed, with recent initiatives seeking to explicitly address inequalities at the local level, such as the national programme Health in the City (2014).

 A particular feature of the situation in the Netherlands is a national strategy with the aim to reduce health inequalities in large cities.
 The main target of this policy is to bridge the health gaps in terms of average life expectancy and avoidable inequalities.
 Different actions to address health inequalities are implemented at local level, with different levels of effectiveness and impact, the most active cities working in this issue being Amsterdam, Den Haag, Utrecht and Rotterdam.
 The National Institute for Public Health and Environment (RIVM) is responsible for monitoring the progress of achievement of the target to extending healthy life expectancy of the lower income groups by 25% of the current difference (3 years) by 2020.